 Understanding the differences between board shorts vs bathing suit can help you to figure out what type of swimwear you should be wearing.
-When you think of bathing suits, you likely envision a speedo or a pair of swimming trunks, which are very different from board shorts.
+When you think of bathing suits, you'll likely envision a woman's one or two piece bikini.
+Or maybe you think of a speedo or a pair of swimming trunks, which are very different from women's board shorts.
 Knowing the differences can help you to choose the best pair for certain activities and style.

 Board Shorts vs. Swim Trunks

 If you were to look at a pair of swim trunks and board shorts beside one another, you’d be able to tell the differences right away.
 This is because swim trunks are typically much shorter and are made of different materials.
 The contrasts between the two include: